Shortest period for outer orbit in compact hierarchical triple? Discovery of SB1 around V0885 Per: Methods and results

 \subsection{Spectroscopy}

 LAMOST MRS provides spectra of V 0885 Per under designation J030621.69+544702.2 at \url{lamost.org/dr11}.
 All available 90 spectra were observed using 20 minute exposure time and were analyzed using binary spectral model with two iterations, similarly to \cite{ttau} (check it for detailed description).
-They span interval of 1147 days ($BMJD=58801.6:59948.5$ d) and have mean $\snr$ from 11 to 57 ${\rm pix}^{-1}$.
+They span interval of 1147 days (BMJD=$58801.6:59948.5$ d) and have mean $\snr_{\rm blue,red}=10,20\,{\rm pix}^{-1}$ (full range is $\snr_{\rm blue,red}=4:28 , 11:57~{\rm pix}^{-1}$).
 Both spectral arms were fitted simultaneously, with wavelength scale corrected to possible zero point shifts, following \cite{zb_rv}.
 Resulting fit after first iteration shows composite structure of the spectrum, see Figure~\ref{fig:spexampl}: one narrow-lined component ($\vsini=1\pm2~\kms$) and another component has very broad spectral lines (variable with time $\vsini=150:300~\kms$).
 The narrow line component contributes from one third to one half of total light, which is consistent with light curve (LC) based on ASAS-SN $g$ band photometry, see following Section~\ref{sec:wd}.
-Following ``Matryoshka" method from \cite{ttau}, I subtracted it from the spectrum and applied binary model to fit residual spectrum.
+Following ``Matryoshka" method developed in \cite{ttau}, I subtracted it from the spectrum and applied binary model to fit residual spectrum.
 Error spectrum was increased according to subtracted fraction.
 To avoid binary model from the fitting of possible subtraction artifacts I set infinite errors for wavelength regions where subtracted model was below 0.2.
-Results match the expectation for contact system: $\rv$s follow circular orbit with same period as LC, with $\rv$ amplitude ratio around 2.
+Results match the expectation for contact system: $\rv$s follow circular orbit with same period as LC, with $\rv$ amplitude ratio around two.
 Overall these $\rv$ measurements have low precision, due to very broad lines and low $\snr$ of residual spectra, but this is compensated by large number statistics.
 We computed mean and standard deviation of all fitted parameters using all spectra for all three spectral components in Table~\ref{tab:1}.
+All $\rv$ measurements are listed in Table~\ref{tab:rvs}.